Route des Grandes Alpes is a lifetime driving experience

-Route des Grandes Alpes is a legendary mountain road trough the French Alps.
-This fabulous route takes you from lake Leman to the Mediterranean climbing 16 passes that are among the highest in the Alps.
+Route des Grandes Alpes is the name of a legendary trip from the mountains to the sea, across the French Alps.
+This fabulous route takes you from Lake Leman to the Mediterranean, climbing 16 passes that are among the highest in the Alps.

-The construction of the road started in 1909 and was opened in 1913.
-On 1937 it was totally asphalted.
-Do not travel this pass in severe weather conditions.
-Route des Grandes Alpes is open between June (after the snow has melted) and October.
+Set high in the French Alps, this drive enjoys legendary status.
+It tops out at 2,802 m (9,193 ft) above sea level.
+The route is totally open between June (after the snow has melted) and October.
 Most of the passes are open at the end of May.
-But the highest ones – Iseran, Galibier and Izoard – are clear only after mid-June, at the earliest.
-The passes are open until around the end of October.
-They generally close when the first snows arrive.
+But the highest ones – Iseran, Galibier, and Izoard – are clear only after mid-June, at the earliest.
+The highest mountain passes generally close when the first snows arrive.

 How long does it take to drive the Route des Grandes Alpes?

 Plan a couple of days by car to complete the stunning route from the mountains to the sea.
 This is a remarkable tourist itinerary plunging into the heart of grandiose landscapes through an exceptional natural and cultural environment.

 Is Route des Grandes Alpes worth it?

 This legendary route across the Alps provides an excellent way to meet locals, experience nature, and have a look at the high peaks, along with Alpine villages and historic monuments.
 Make sure you leave enough time to make plenty of stops along the way.
 It is the most renowned tourist route of the French Alps, winding its way over mountain passes and secluded valleys all the way.